-It is important to note that approximately 40 percent1 of the population in the Upper Feather River Region relies on individual wells and septic systems and, therefore, are not served by municipal water and wastewater districts.
+It is important to note that approximately 40 percent (Plumas Co.
+2009) of the population in the Upper Feather River Region relies on individual wells and septic systems and, therefore, are not served by municipal water and wastewater districts.
 Additionally, dependence on groundwater by municipal services providers and domestic households is a significant jurisdictional water management characteristic and a challenge for the Region.